ReaperOAK/KCAdashboard/public/api/endpoints/tournaments/docs.md

   Initiates payment processing for tournament registration.

 - **payment-verify.php**
   Verifies payment status for a tournament registration.
+Uses the centralized NotificationService to notify the user when their payment is approved or rejected.
+Do not insert directly into the notifications table; always use NotificationService for payment notifications.

 - **register.php**
   Registers a user for a tournament.